kiwigrid/antora-maven-content-extension/README.md

 # Antora Maven Content Source Extension

-This extension allows [Antora](https://docs.antora.org/antora/3.0/) to retrieve content from maven coordinates in addition to git repositories.
+This extension allows [Antora](https://antora.org/) to retrieve content from maven coordinates in addition to git repositories.
 If parts of the documentation are generated or post-processed it's usually more convenient to package and publish the docs to a maven repository instead of making the build commit generated files into a git repo.
 Also, it's probably more common for Java hackers to refer to published artifacts than to git repos.

 > This extension recommends maven artifacts to be versioned according to [SemVer](https://www.npmjs.com/package/semver)

+The extension has been tested with Antora `3.0.1` up to `3.1.3`.

 ## Usage